Vineyard25/setup-guides/_docs/getting-things-ready.md

 	- Stage left, middle & right
 	- Side screen
 - [ ] Plug in speakers
+  - At this point you can connect to the Bluetooth (Logitech Adapter) to play some uplifting/energetic music
 - [ ] Lay down carpets
 - [ ] [Check the rota](https://vineyard25.churchsuite.com/my/rotas/all) to see who's on the band
 - [ ] Run cables + DI boxes for all instruments and mics